shyung18/weatherly/README.md

 This app is for anyone who wants to plan events based on the weather.
 It has a week-based calendar where it shows you the weather summary for that day, including the current, low and high temperatures, sunrise and sunset times, and humidity and wind speed.
 Each day is divided into hours, and each hour is described by an weather icon and temperature during that time.
 The app automatically pulls data from the default calendar on the phone and adds it onto the app's calendar.

-***Because I'm using a free API, you can only get hourly weather data up to 48 hours.
-So, after 48 hours, the app doesn't show hourly data.***
+***Because I'm using a free API, I can only get hourly weather data up to 48 hours.
+So, the app only shows limited hourly data.***

 ![](project.gif)